ccremer/clusterbrake/README.md

 * Get the next video.

 I'll provide some sort of flowchart sometime in the future.
 This project is not usable yet...

+# FAQ

+### What is "Manual Transcoding"
+If you have a file that needs transcoding with different properties than the default template (e.g. dual audio track, multiple subtitles, ...) then you can provide a custom template which has all the options defined for that video file.
+Maybe you have a movie that you want to put on your mobile device but it needs a different format than usual.

+### What is "Automatic Transcoding"
+If you have a software like Couchpotato which downloads movies and puts them in a output folder, you can pick them up and do some post processing after download.
+If you are concerned about file size or unified codec use in your library, use this.

+### Why not ffmpeg?
+So far as I'm aware, ffmpeg does not support x265 which reduces file size in half but uses more CPU power.
+Encoding in x265 takes forever, but if I can do that unattended and automatically, I don't really care about time anymore.

+### Why Java and not some script language like Bash?
+I'm faster at coding in Java than bash.
+Simple as that.